0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 an [epoch](../pbc-fundamentals/dictionary.md#epoch).
 Within the epoch the tokens are _locked_ to the service and cannot be _disassociated_.

-Different tasks have different criteria of completion.
+Different services have different criteria of completion.
 [See criteria of task that determine the length of different epochs](../pbc-fundamentals/dictionary.md#epoch).

 There are pending times for MPC tokens to change state from being [associated](../pbc-fundamentals/mpc-token-model-and-account-elements.md#allocatedtojobs), [locked](../pbc-fundamentals/mpc-token-model-and-account-elements.md#allocatedtojobs) or [staked](../pbc-fundamentals/mpc-token-model-and-account-elements.md#staked).